Anveshnaaa/MarketMind/README.md

-# Startup Market Analyzer 🚀
+# Startup Market Analyzer

 Hey!
-This is my big data capstone project where I built a distributed system to analyze startup data and help people make smarter business decisions.
+This is my big data capstone project where we built a distributed system to analyze startup data and help people make smarter business decisions.

 ## What Does This Do?